Azure/meta-azure-service-broker/docs/how-admin-deploy-the-broker.md

     AZURE_BROKER_DATABASE_USER: REPLACE-ME
     AZURE_BROKER_DATABASE_PASSWORD: REPLACE-ME
     AZURE_BROKER_DATABASE_NAME: REPLACE-ME
-    AZURE_BROKER_DATABASE_ENCRYPTKEY: REPLACE-ME
+    AZURE_BROKER_DATABASE_ENCRYPTION_KEY: REPLACE-ME
     ```

-    `AZURE_BROKER_DATABASE_ENCRYPTKEY` is used to encrypt the information in the database.
+    `AZURE_BROKER_DATABASE_ENCRYPTION_KEY` is used to encrypt the information in the database.
 It should contain 32 character. **You need to keep it same if you re-deploy the service broker.
 Otherwise, the information can't be decrypted so that the service broker can't manage the service instances.**

     Currently, only `sqlserver` is supported for `AZURE_BROKER_DATABASE_PROVIDER`.